MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 # Overview: Deploy a Python web app on Azure Container Apps

 This tutorial shows you how to containerize a Python web app and deploy it to [Azure Container Apps][2].
-The provided sample web app will be containerized and the container image stored in [Azure Container Registry][3].
+A sample web app will be containerized and its container image stored in [Azure Container Registry][3].
 Azure Container Apps is configured to pull the container image from Container Registry.
 The sample app connects to an [Azure Database for PostgreSQL][4] to demonstrate communication between Container Apps and other Azure resources.

-There are many options to build and deploy cloud native and containerized Python web apps on Azure.
+There are several options to build and deploy cloud native and containerized Python web apps on Azure.
 This tutorial covers Azure Container Apps.
 Container Apps are good for running general purpose containers, especially for applications that span many microservices deployed in containers.
 In this tutorial, you'll create one container.
 To deploy a Python web app as a container to Azure App Service, see [Containerized Python web app on App Service](./tutorial-containerize-deploy-python-web-app-azure-01.md).

-In this tutorial you will:
+In this tutorial you'll:

-* Build a [Docker][1] container image from a Python web app.
+* Build a [Docker][1] container image from a Python web app and store the image in [Azure Container Registry][3].
 * Configure [Azure Container Apps][2] to host the container image.
-* Set up a [GitHub Action][6] that updates the container image triggered by changes to repo. *This last step is optional.*
+* Set up a [GitHub Actions][6] workflow that updates the container image when changes are checked into a specified GitHub repo and branch. *This step is optional.*

 Following this tutorial, you'll be set up for Continuous Integration (CI) and Continuous Deployment (CD) of a Python web app to Azure.

 ## Service Overview

-The service diagram supporting this tutorial shows how your local environment, GitHub repositories, and different Azure services are used in the tutorial.
+The service diagram supporting this tutorial shows how your local environment, GitHub repositories, and Azure services are used in the tutorial.

 :::image type="content" source="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps.png" alt-text="A screenshot of the environments and services used in the Tutorial - Deploy a Python App on Azure Container Apps." lightbox="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps.png":::